-- Be a degree or certificate seeking student enrolled in the spring 2020 semester.
+- Be a degree or certificate seeking student enrolled in the fall 2020 semester.

 - Meet Title IV eligibility requirements such as being a US Citizen, having registered for selective service if a male, and not being in default on a student loan.

 - Have a complete 2020-2021 FAFSA on file with HCC.

 - Be in good standing academically.

 When will students get payment?